 This page is dedicated to showcasing my most recent published book.
 Artwork, music, books, films -- anything that's inspired me in the creation of the book (before and during the process of writing it) will be the focus of this page.
-The showcase will stay up until the next book is published, so the contents will change every few months with a gallery page for each new book added to the menu.
+To go back to the main gallery page, please click here.

 The House of Ash

 RELEASE DATE: Aug.
 16, 2023

 CLICK ALL SMALLER IMAGES ON THIS PAGE TO ENLARGE

 This moodboard contains all of the images that helped me throughout the writing of this gothic horror long novella.
 The three primary ones that not only inspired the plot and the characters, but also kept me going enthusiastically throughout are the original artwork showcased in the upper-left and lower-right corners as well as the largest one in the middle of the collage.

 The two corner images are from Seung Gue Lee.
 Both are related images, with the top left corner image showing an old woman sitting before a very murky portrait of a man and a young girl.
 She's dressed in black (perhaps a mourning dress), and the setting is incredibly stark and unforgiving -- very gothic.
 The lower right corner image shows the same portrait but more close up, and this time it's a young boy standing before the portrait.
 He's very pale with light hair and unnaturally light eyes.

 These two images gave me the idea of a cursed and dying bloodline, with the old woman turning into Helena Ash, the young boy inspiring Crispin Ash, and the figures in the portrait, Maximillian Ash and Marianne Ash.
 The spare and dark setting of both images also gave rise to the idea of a house that was designed to be a maze and a trap, meant to protect not the family from danger, but the outside world from the family.